Updated: 07/29/2014 12:25 PM

 A Minnesota man is planning to walk 300 miles from International Falls to the Twin Cities – all to help those less fortunate.

-Fitch’s goal is to raise $30 million to end hunger in Minnesota; the money will be used to establish an endowment with the St. Paul Foundation Donor Advised Fund, which will then be given to nonprofits for hunger relief.
+Fitch is working to raise money to end hunger in Minnesota; the donations will be used to establish an endowment with the St. Paul Foundation Donor Advised Fund, which will then be given to nonprofits for hunger relief.

 "I haven’t quit on anything I’ve started on, and I’m not going to quit on this," Fitch said.

 Fitch started working on the Minnesota Miracle project about three years ago, and through a series of meetings and connections he was able to get in touch with leaders at Second Harvest Heartland.

 "They’ve been trying to do this for seven years, but every time they get ahead, the demand eats up what they’ve got," Fitch said about creating an endowment.
 "It’s getting more dire every year."

 To get funding for the endowment, Fitch decided to take his dream to the American Federation of Labor and Congress of Industrial Organizations, known as the AFL-CIO, which is the largest federation of unions in the United States.
 He wanted to see if they would be able to spearhead the movement, and he’s spent the past year talking to AFL-CIO union leaders throughout the state of Minnesota, gathering support and donations.